vedantvakharia/Jarvis/source/content/Python/OOPS.md

 Static method can be called without creating an object or instance.
 Simply create the method and call it directly.

+### Factory Method
+Factory methods are methods that return an instance of the class, often using different input parameters.
 ### Dunder Methods / Python Magic methods

 **Dunder methods** are special methods in Python that start and end with double underscores.
 Python automatically **calls these methods in special situations** (like printing an object, adding two objects, or comparing them).